akka/akka-http/docs/src/main/paradox/java/http/routing-dsl/directives/security-directives/authenticateBasicAsync.md

 layer of Akka HTTP, freeing it for other requests.
 It should be used whenever an authentication is expected to take a longer amount of time (e.g. looking up the user in a database).

-In case the returned option is an empty `Optional` the request is rejected with a `AuthenticationFailedRejection`, which by default is mapped to an `401 Unauthorized` response.
+In case the returned option is an empty `Optional` the request is rejected with a @unidoc[AuthenticationFailedRejection], which by default is mapped to an `401 Unauthorized` response.

 Standard HTTP-based authentication which uses the `WWW-Authenticate` header containing challenge data and